 - (1) A licensed insurer must keep the accounting and other records about its business, and its financial position, that may be required by this Act or the industry deed. - (2) The regulations may prescribe accounting or other standards with which the records must comply. - (3) A licensed insurer must file returns and other documents with the commission as required by the industry deed or regulation.

-(4) The regulations may require that returns or accompanying documents be certified by an auditor or actuary.
+Maximum penalty-150 penalty units. - (4) The regulations may require that returns or accompanying documents be certified by an auditor or actuary.